SAGES Disparities in Healthcare Grant

 Requirements of Grantees

-The following requirements must be met by the Investigators who receive the award:
+The following requirements must be met by the Investigator:

-- Investigators are required to submit semi-annual updates to the SAGES Research Committee during the course of the research, starting 6 months after the grant has been awarded.
+- Investigators are required to submit semi-annual updates to the SAGES Research Committee during the course of the research, starting six months after the grant has been awarded.

 - At the conclusion of the project, the investigator is required to submit a final update report to the Research Committee

 - A manuscript on the study and your findings must be sent to Surgical Endoscopy.
-A copy of the final manuscript must be sent to the SAGES office in order for the grant to be considered complete.
-SAGES must be acknowledged as a funding source.
-We discourage that your work is submitted to other journals and is only eligible to be submitted if it is denied by Surgical Endoscopy.
+A copy of the final manuscript must be sent to the SAGES Office in order for the grant to be considered complete.
+SAGES must be acknowledged as a funding source

-If these terms and conditions are not met, subsequent applications from the PI and co-PI will be viewed unfavorably for future funding through the SAGES research grant program.
+If these requirements are not met, subsequent applications from the PI and co-PI will be viewed unfavorably for future funding through the SAGES research grant program.